Tenali Junction railway station: Classification

 On 1 November 1899, the broad-gauge line was constructed between Vijayawada and Chennai, making rail journey between Chennai, Mumbai, Visakhapatnam, Howrah, New Delhi and Hyderabad possible.
 Tenali Junction is main station in the Tenali city and is one of the busiest railway stations in Andhra Pradesh.
-The city also has 4 local stations of Anglakuduru, Chinnaravur, Kolakaluru, Valiveru these are served as satellite stations of Tenali.
+The city also has 3 local stations of Anglakuduru, Chinnaravur, and Kolakaluru; these are served as satellite stations of Tenali.

 Structure and amenities

 The modernization of the station was taken by providing new escalators, lifts etc. SCR installed Automatic Ticket Vending Machines (ATVMs) in the station.

+Trains Passing Through Tenali Railway Junction

+Being a junction, trains with destinations toward Gudur, Vijayawada, Guntur and Repalle pass through Tenali.
+Several Passenger and Express Trains are available round the clock.
+Vande Bharat train from Secunderabad to Tirupati passes through Tenali.